-Raya Morag is an Associate Professor of cinema studies and Head of The Smart Family Institute of Communications at the Department of Communication and Journalism.
-Her research and publications deal with post-traumatic cinema and ethics; cinema, war, and masculinity; perpetrator trauma; documentary cinema; New German Cinema; Vietnam War films; Israeli and Palestinian second Intifada cinema; and corporeal-feminist film critique.
+Raya Morag is an Associate Professor of cinema studies at the Department of Communication and Journalism, the Hebrew University.
+Her research and publications deal with post-traumatic cinema and ethics; cinema, war, and masculinity; perpetrator trauma; documentary cinema; New German Cinema; Vietnam War Films; Israeli and Palestinian second Intifada cinema; and corporeal-feminist film critique.
+Her current research projects focus on the perpetrator figure and societal trauma in cinema, and New Cambodian Cinema.

 Morag is a recipient of an Israel Science Foundation Grant (2013-2017) for her current project on The Perpetrator Figure and Societal Trauma in Cinema.